 - Ensures a secure and confident landing (no matter the size of the fish)

 The enormous size of the Fabrill Big Kahuna is definitely its biggest strength.
-Not only can you net any size of fish no matter how much it might protest, but the extra room also means that the fish will be calmer once it’s netted, making it way easier and to swiftly unhook and release your catch.
+Not only can you net any size of fish, no matter how much it might protest, but the extra room also means that the fish will be calmer once it’s netted, making it way easier to swiftly unhook and release your catch.

 And then there’s the awesome big and thick mesh.
 If you’ve fished with conventional fishing nets, you know that most treble hooks will end up getting snagged in their tight mesh, often while the fish still has the hooks in his mouth.